bcgov/smk-cli/docs/edit-an-app.md

 ## Application

-The Applcation screen shows you your current settings for the application name and title, and allows you to modify the following settings for your application.
+The Application screen shows you your current settings for the application name and title, and allows you to modify the following settings for your application.

 - Map Viewer (Leaflet or ESRI 3D)
 - Device (Auto-detect, Desktop, or Mobile)
-- Basemap (ESRI basemaps)
+- Base map (ESRI basemaps)

 You can use the map on the right to select your applications initial extent.
-When the appliction is launched, this is the location that the map will zoom to.
+When the application is launched, this is the location that the map will zoom to.
 By default the extent is a bounding box around British Columbia, Canada.

 To change your initial extent and zoom levels, you can pan and zoom the map using your mouse to the desired location using the provided leaflet "slippy" map.